 MedGlobal’s most recent work has been in the refugee camps of Bangladesh serving the Rohingya community.
 Our volunteers have been on the ground since the beginning of this ethnic cleansing and we are sending weekly medical missions to give necessary aid to Rohingya refugees.
 Currently focusing on primary care, women's health, malnutrition, dehydration, infectious disease, and pediatrics.

-Since October of 2017, MedGlobal, under the leadership of Dr. Hena Ibrahim, has been sending weekly teams of physicians, nurses and public health workers to provide free and sustainable medical care for the Rohingya refugees and underserved citizens of Bangladesh.
+Since October of 2017, MedGlobal, has been sending weekly teams of physicians, nurses and public health workers to provide free and sustainable medical care for the Rohingya refugees and underserved citizens of Bangladesh.
 Through our partnership with HOPE Foundation, a local NGO, MedGlobal has been able to:

 Provide a Western standard of medical care for approximately 100-250 patients per day (of which a third are children)